Skip to Content

 One of the nice things about the Daiwa is that it does offer the Magforce magnetic braking system which in my opinion has a finer adjustment than the 13 Fishing braking system.

 If you love Shimano then look at both the Shimano Curado I for about $20 less and then the Shimano Curado 70 for about $20 more.
-The Curado 70 is going to be the closer of these two when it comes to weight but only offers 10 lbs of drag, the Curado I weighs .6 oz more and still only offers 12 lbs. of drag.
+The Curado 70 is going to be the closer of these two when it comes to weight, but it only offers 10 lbs of drag.
+The Curado I weighs .6 oz more and still only offers 12 lbs. of drag.

 In my opinion, neither of the Shimano reels are going to allow you to land the bigger fish with the same ease of the 13 Fishing Concept reels.